openstack-archive/anvil/docs/source/topics/dev_notes/addingowndistro.rst

 **anvil/packaging**
-  The modules in this folder will be referenced in your **conf/distros** yaml file and will control how to install packages (ie using yum and pip) and how to uninstall those same packages.
-This code will also get activated when a 'package' action occurs which currently will cause the necessary actions to occur to create a rpm ``spec`` file which can be used with the ``rpmbuild`` command.
+  The modules in this folder will be referenced in your **conf/distros** yaml file and will control how to install packages (i.e. using yum and pip) and how to uninstall those same packages.
+This code will also get activated when a 'package' action occurs which currently will cause the necessary actions to occur to create a RPM ``spec`` file which can be used with the ``rpmbuild`` command.

   **When to adjust:**  If needed it should be simple to look at the packaging interface and add your own.
   After adding make sure you reference them in your **conf/distros** yaml file so that the correct subclass will be used.
-If you are going to want to create package files from the installed code then you will need to hook-in to a file similar to the rpm module that exists there.
+If you are going to want to create package files from the installed code then you will need to hook-in to a file similar to the RPM module that exists there.